 Research interests: sleep, diabetes, cardiometabolic disease, pregnancy, nurse-led interventions, implementation science

-Heidi Holtz, PhD, RN, is an Assistant Professor at Goldfarb School of Nursing.
+Heidi Holtz, PhD, RN, is an Assistant Professor at Barnes-Jewish College Goldfarb School of Nursing.
 Dr. Holtz served as a research fellow at the Johns Hopkins Berman Institute of Bioethics, collaborating with leading experts in the fields of moral resilience and moral distress within healthcare.
 Her research employs both empirical and qualitative methods to foster healthy work environments, support nurses' well-being, and enhance patient outcomes by developing interventions for nurses in critical care settings.
 Dr. Holtz’s research goals are to empower nurses by building resilience and fostering safe practice environments, addressing the critical need to recognize and alleviate the everyday trauma and stress they face.

-Research interests: well-being of nurses; burnout in nursing, burnout among healthcare professionals; system-level intervention to support healthy work environments for nurses
+Research interests: well-being of nurses, burnout in nursing, burnout among healthcare professionals, system-level intervention to support healthy work environments for nurses

 Tamara Otey, PhD, RN, is an Associate Professor at Goldfarb School of Nursing, with a dual appointment as a research scientist at Missouri Baptist Medical Center.
 Dr. Otey's research is focused on global health and vulnerable populations.
 She has conducted research in Nigeria and across the midwestern United States.
 Dr. Otey serves as an advisor or mentor for PhD and DNP students and nurses and interprofessional clinicians with research and evidence-based practice projects.